StarKRE22/Atomic/Docs/Entities/Registry/EntityRegistry.md

 - **Description:** Attempts to retrieve an entity by its unique ID without throwing exceptions.
 - **Parameters:**
     - `id` — The unique identifier of the entity.
-    - `entity` — Output parameter that contains the found entity if successful; otherwise `null`.
+    - `entity` — Output parameter containing the found entity if successful; otherwise `null`.
 - **Returns:** `true` if the entity was found, otherwise `false`.

 #### `Get(int)`